minerva-ed/MinervAI/README.md

 The final output of this tool is a summary file listing Q+A conversations and summary statistics regarding question types (commonly asked questions, question frequency, recurring “keyword” concepts and more).

+<h2>Requirements for running</h2>
+The required packages needed to run MinervAI are included in the requirements.txt file.